dataflowr/website/modules/0-julia-setup.md

 git config --global github.user "ghuser"
 ```

 Now, I describe the steps used to make a package called [KalmanAD.jl](https://github.com/mlelarge/KalmanAD.jl), you need to replace `KalmanAD.jl` by the name of your package and `mlelarge` by your `github.user`!
-This particular package is irrelevant but since naming (with extension `.jl` for example) can be a little bit tricky, if you have any doubt, you can have a look at the package to see how things are organized...
+This particular package has nothing specific but since naming (with extension `.jl` for example) can be a little bit tricky, if you have any doubt, you can have a look at the package on GitHub to see how things are organized...

 Move to the folder where you want to create your package: we will use Julia to create a folder `KalmanAD.jl` with the right structure.
 For this, start Julia and enter the package installation mode by typing `]` then run (to exit the `pkg>` mode just type on Backspace)
 ```